 What experiences do I have of others using tactics that work with my key stakeholders?

-In our discussions about this exercise with many experts and managers over the years, we’ve found something consistently comes up - the order in which of these nine influencing strategies is most frequently used varies enormously by organisation, country and culture.
+Discussing this exercise with experts and managers over the years, we’ve found the order in which of these nine influencing strategies are used varies enormously by organisation, country and culture.

 Stakeholders want to feel they’ve been consulted with and have had the opportunity to air their concerns, be understood, and share their ideas about how things might look going forward.